 Smokers and nonsmokers were matched carefully in order to minimize any lifestyle differences that might exist between the two groups.
-The selection of these variables was based on recent studies identifying factors related to individual differences in MP density (Hammond et al., ) and risk of AMD (Snodderly, ).
+The selection of these variables was based on recent studies identifying factors related to individual differences in MP density and risk of AMD.

 Dietary fat was analyzed because Dimitrov et al. and Prince and Frisoli have shown that some dietary fat is necessary to absorb carotenes into the blood.
 L and Z are lipid-soluble and dietary fat may facilitate proper absorption through the gut.
 The main finding in the present study is a significantly lower MP density in smokers compared to nonsmoking matched controls.
 63% of smokers had virtually no MP compared to 21% of the matched controls.

 Evidence is mounting that smoking lowers antioxidant protection available to tissues throughout the body.
-For example, decreased concentrations of antioxidant enzymes have been reported in the alveolar macrophages (Kondo et al., ) and erythrocytes (Duthie et al., ) of smokers.
+For example, decreased concentrations of antioxidant enzymes have been reported in the alveolar macrophages and erythrocytes of smokers.
 Male smokers also have reduced concentrations of vitamins E and C in the arterial tissue of their internal mammary artery.

 The effects of smoking on tissue antioxidant concentrations may be one of the mechanisms through which smoking predisposes smokers to tobacco-associated illnesses.